Gaetz says he won't resign over 'false' sex allegations

 Gaetz says he won’t resign over ‘false’ sex allegationsNew

-WASHINGTON (AP) — Embattled Rep. Matt Gaetz says he will not resign from Congress.
-The Florida Republican made his statement less than a week since reports emerged that he’s under federal investigation for possible sex crimes.
+WASHINGTON (AP) — Embattled congressman Matt Gaetz says he will not resign from Congress.
+The Florida Republican made his statement less than a week after reports emerged that he’s under federal investigation for possible sex crimes.
 Gaetz wrote a column that appeared Monday in the Washington Examiner, a conservative news outlet.
 Gaetz denies accusations that he “slept with” an underage girl.
 He also suggests he’s being targeted by political foes because he “loathes the swamp.”
-Gaetz, 38, has been one of former President Donald Trump’s most loyal defenders.
+The 38-year-old has been one of former President Donald Trump’s most loyal defenders.
 So far, Gaetz has received almost no public support from other congressional Republicans, and none from Trump.